avneesh0612/hashnode-blogs/cktx1aocv0fhz25s150ndh834.md

 Do you know how fun it is to just watch countless tutorials on a sofa, without taking notes?

 ### Stay in your cocoon
 Socializing, building networks, joining communities?
 NAH.
 Better stay in my cocoon and game all day.
-Just never touch social media platforms like discord, Instagram, Twitter for good use.
+Just never touch social media platforms like discord, Instagram, or Twitter for good use.

 ### Don’t Accept Feedback
 Only good programmers ask others from various communities, to give feedback on what they made.
 This is precisely what you should avoid!